 Frequently Asked Questions

+CAN AUDIT LOGS BE DISABLED?
 No, once the Enterprise functionality has been enabled, logging can not be disabled to the database.

+CAN AUDIT LOGS BE EXPORTED AFTER SEARCH FILTER?
 Yes, once you have searched/filtered through the audit logs, you can export the data set for delivery to auditors.